TAIWAN – LANGUAGE & PEOPLES

 • onehourtranslation.com – Languages of Taiwan @ one hour translation . com

-• (i.)
-Indigenous Austronesian languages (the island’s original languages)
+• Indigenous Austronesian languages

 • Indigenous (Formosan) Languages are part of the Austronesian Language Family.
 These languages are indigenous to the Island of Taiwan & are among the oldest languages on the island.
 These languages are not part of the Chinese Language Family & are not related to the Mandarin, Hokkien or Hakka languages.

-• Taiwan is the homeland of the Austronesian Language Family, and the indigenous languages spread widely from the Island of Taiwan across the Pacific & Indian Oceans to Polynesia, Micronesia, Madagascar, & Southeast Asia.
+• Linguistically, Taiwan’s Indigenous languages are extremely important because they preserve ancient features of the root Austronesian Language.
+Taiwan is the homeland of the Austronesian Language Family & the indigenous languages have spread widely from the Island of Taiwan across the Pacific & Indian Oceans to Polynesia, Micronesia, Madagascar, & Southeast Asia.
 There are 16 “officially recognized” Indigenous People Groups on the Island of Taiwan and each group has its own language or distinct language variety which belongs to the family of Austronesian Languages.
+Most of the Indigenous languages on the Island of Taiwan are endangered & forts to revitalize them are ongoing through programs involving education, media, church worship & community cultural outreach.

 • Bunun